-Trying to build a startup?
-This guide breaks down steps on how to create an effective risk management plan that resonates with your startup.
-Discover tips for your startup risk assessment and business continuity strategy.
+Trying to build a startup or a business in Nigeria?
+This guide breaks down steps on how to create an effective risk management plan that can enable your startup or business anticipate, prepare for and mitigate risks that plague businesses in Nigeria.

-Actionable Ways for an Effective Risk Management Plan
+Actionable Ways to Create an Effective Risk Management Plan

 1. Conduct a Startup Risk Assessment

 A startup risk assessment is a solid foundation for your risk management plan.
-Take note of potential risks, market competition, or regulatory changes that affect startups.
+Aside the ones identified above, take note of potential risks, market competition, or regulatory changes that affect your business or startup.
 Rank these risks by their likelihood and impact to differentiate them appropriately.
-For instance, a founder mapping out risks such as delivery delays to prioritize solutions is a good assessment plan.

 SWOT analysis can be used to conduct a risk assessment.
 This tool helps you spot your startup’s weaknesses, and threats.
 Keeping tabs on financial risk in your startup, such as unexpected costs, also helps to avoid cash flow surprises.
 You get the chance to focus on only what matters the most.